prashant-singh/SaveGameData/README.md

 ```csharp
 data = GameData.Load(data,"yourpassword");
 ```
-here data as a parameter is passed as a default data if there is no file found.
+pass the default data to create a new file if the file doesn't exist.

 That's it.